-During the six months ended June 30, 2017 and 2016, we raised gross proceeds of \$96.9 million and \$66.0 million, respectively, from the Offering, excluding proceeds from the distribution reinvestment plan.
-In addition, during the six months ended June 30, 2017 and 2016, we redeemed \$1.2 million and \$0.2 million shares of our common stock pursuant to our share redemption program, respectively.
+During the nine months ended September 30, 2017 and 2016, we raised gross proceeds of \$137.1 million and \$104.5 million, respectively, from the Offering, excluding proceeds from the distribution reinvestment plan.
+In addition, during the nine months ended September 30, 2017 and 2016, we redeemed \$1.6 million and \$0.4 million shares of our common stock pursuant to our share redemption program, respectively.
+In August 2017, in connection with the announcement of our intent to launch our ongoing self-tender offer, we suspended our share redemptions programs with the exception of death and disability requests received for the month of August 2017.
+See "- Subsequent Events" for additional information regarding our self-tender offer.

-In addition to the investing activities described previously, we use proceeds from the Offering to make certain payments to our Advisor, our Dealer Manager and Hines and their affiliates during the various phases of our organization and operation.
+In addition to the investing activities described previously, we have used proceeds from the Offering to make certain payments to our Advisor, our Dealer Manager and Hines and their affiliates during the various phases of our organization and operation.
 During the organization and offering stage, these include, without limitation, payments to our Dealer Manager for selling commissions, dealer manager fees, distribution and stockholder servicing fees and payments to our Advisor for reimbursement of issuer costs.
-During the six months ended June 30, 2017 and 2016, we made payments of \$7.1 million and \$7.8 million, respectively, for selling commissions, dealer manager fees, distribution and stockholder servicing fees and issuer costs related to the Offering.
-These selling commissions and dealer manager fees are lower for Class T Shares and Class I Shares of our common stock than for Class A Shares.
-Therefore, the decrease in the payment of these fees and commissions noted above is primarily due to a higher proportion of Class T Shares and Class I Shares being sold during the current period.
-We also amended our Dealer Manager Agreement in July 2016 to reduce the dealer manager fees payable by us on the sale of Class A Shares and Class T Shares, and no dealer manager fees are payable by us with respect to Class I Shares.
+During the nine months ended September 30, 2017 and 2016, we made payments of \$10.0 million and \$10.7 million, respectively, for selling commissions, dealer manager fees, distribution and stockholder servicing fees and issuer costs related to the Offering.
+These selling commissions and dealer manager fees are lower for class T shares and class I shares of our common stock than for class A shares.
+Therefore, the decrease in the payment of these fees and commissions noted above is primarily due to a higher proportion of class T shares and class I shares being sold during the current period.
+We also amended our Dealer Manager Agreement in July 2016 to reduce the dealer manager fees payable by us on the sale of class A shares and class T shares, and no dealer manager fees are payable by us with respect to class I shares.

 Finally, our Advisory Agreement was amended, effective February 29, 2016, to cap the amount which we will reimburse our Advisor for the cumulative issuer costs incurred in connection with our organization and our public offerings at 2.5% of gross proceeds from our public offering.
 As a result of the cap on reimbursement as a percentage of gross offering proceeds, on April 14, 2016, our Advisor reimbursed us for \$4.0 million in issuer costs that we had previously reimbursed in excess of this new 2.5% cap.
-As we raise additional offering proceeds, we expect to reimburse our Advisor for the \$4.0 million in issuer costs they recently repaid to us to the extent such costs do not exceed 2.5% of gross offering proceeds from our public offerings.
+As we raise additional offering proceeds, we expect to reimburse our Advisor for the \$4.0 million in issuer costs they repaid to us to the extent such costs do not exceed 2.5% of gross offering proceeds from our public offerings.